Risograph Effect

 • more modern output

-Effect Strength
+Effect Intensity

 This blends between the source image and the printed simulation.